cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 ![shoaling solution](shoaling_solution.gif)

 It is also possible to plot the solution variables at a fixed spatial point over time by calling `plot(semi => sol, x)` for some `x`-value, see
-[plot_examples.jl](https://github.com/JoshuaLampert/2023-master-thesis/blob/main/code/plot_examples.jl) from the reproducibility repository of the master thesis of Joshua Lampert for some examples.
+[plot_examples.jl](https://github.com/JoshuaLampert/2023-master-thesis/blob/main/code/plot_examples.jl) and the scripts [create_figures.jl](https://github.com/JoshuaLampert/2023-master-thesis/blob/main/code/create_figures.jl) from the reproducibility repository of the master thesis of Joshua Lampert or the chapter [Plotting Simulation Results](@ref plotting) in this documentation for some examples.

-## Additional resources
+## More examples

 A lot more examples sorted by the simulated equations can be found in the [examples/](https://github.com/NumericalMathematics/DispersiveShallowWater.jl/tree/main/examples) subdirectory.

-More examples, especially focussing on plotting, can be found in the scripts [create_figures.jl](https://github.com/JoshuaLampert/2023-master-thesis/blob/main/code/create_figures.jl) and [plot_examples.jl](https://github.com/JoshuaLampert/2023-master-thesis/blob/main/code/plot_examples.jl) from the reproducibility repository of the master thesis of Joshua Lampert.

 ## [Plain program](@id overview-plain-program)